-- 1969, irregular formation from quadri- "four" + phonic, from Greek phone "sound, voice" (see fame (n.)).
+- 1969, irregular formation from quadri- "four" + phonic, from Greek phone "sound, voice," from PIE root *bha- (2) "to speak, tell, say" (see fame (n.)).
 The goal was to reproduce front-to-back sound distribution in addition to side-to-side stereo.
 The later term for the same idea, surround sound, is preferable to this.

 - quadrat (n.)

 - "a blank, low-cast type used by typographers to fill in larger spaces in printed lines," 1680s, from French quadrat "a quadrat," literally "a square," from Latin quadratrus, past participle of quadrare "to square, make square" (see quadrant).
 Earlier in English it meant a type of surveying instrument (c.
 1400).